-A blanket additional insured endorsement is a form of additional insured language through which a named insured can extend their coverage to multiple third parties without having to specifically name or request additional insured status for each one.
+A blanket additional insured endorsement enables a policyholder to extend coverage to multiple third parties without having to specifically name or request such a status for each.

 Why Do Businesses Choose Blanket Additional Insured Endorsements?

 Requesting additional insured status—from a contractor, for example—is a common way of adding another layer of protection.

 Should an incident result from contractor negligence, the additional insured language confirms the responsible party will respond to the claim.